kfgodel/diamond/wiki/sources/parameter-sources_api_guide.md

-# Diamond API for field sources
+# Diamond API for parameter sources
 This doc shows examples of API usage to get parameter instances from different sources